Alberta Farmland Trust is a not-for-profit company formed for the purpose of conserving productive farmland in Alberta.

 The Southern Interior Land Trust is a volunteer based, non-profit land conservation organization based in the southern interior of BC.
 Our aim is to protect and conserve sensitive fish and wildlife habitat for the benefit of all living things.

 Formed in 1997, the Sunshine Coast Conservation Association (SCCA) is a registered non-profit charity volunteer association.
 We represent local conservation and community groups, and individual members working together to protect the biodiversity and integrity of our air, water, and forests on the Sunshine Coast.
-You can sign up info@thescca.ca to receive informational emails.
+Sign up at info@thescca.ca to receive informational emails.

 Swan Lake Christmas Hill Nature Sanctuary is an accessible green space in an urban landscape and includes two distinct ecosystems, a wetland around Swan Lake and a rocky, Garry oak-forest on top of Christmas Hill.
 Both habitats are home to an incredible array of rare and threatened native plants and wild animals.

-Thetis Island Nature Conservancy’s mandate is nature education, conservation and stewardship of natural ecosystems, and promotion of community food security.
+Thetis Island Nature Conservancy’s goals are nature education, conservation and stewardship of natural ecosystems, and promotion of community food security.

 Usually known as TLC, The Land Conservancy is a non-profit, charitable Land Trust working throughout British Columbia.
 TLC protects important habitat for plants, animals and natural communities as well as properties with historical, cultural, scientific, scenic or compatible recreational value.

-The Tsolum River Restoration Society provides stewardship and restoration of the Tsolum River and watershed, education, and habitat improvements.
+The Tsolum River Restoration Society provides stewardship and restoration of the Tsolum River and watershed, education, and habitat improvements, and encourages land conservation.

 The Valdes Island Conservancy was founded on the beaches of the island on the Sunday of the BC Day long weekend in 2007.
 Its goal is to conserve and protect the existing biological and cultural communities of Valdes Island and its environs.